 Nahal Me’arot Nature Reserve – A World Heritage Site

 So you can find the caves along the western ridge of the Carmel Mountains.
-Moreover, the caves were discovered and excavated by an all-woman team of archeologists in the 1920s (headed by Dorothy Garrod).
-Also, the caverns contain prehistoric remains; that scientists believe are highly valuable for the study of human evolution in the Eastern Mediterranean region.
+Moreover, an all-woman team of archeologists discovered and excavated the caves in the 1920s (headed by Dorothy Garrod).
+Also, the caverns contain prehistoric remains; that scientists believe are highly valuable for studying human evolution in the Eastern Mediterranean region.
 Today, visitors can enjoy guided tours of the caves and learn more about the archeological findings in each cave and the hugely significant role the findings played in the evolution of humankind.

-The Me’arat HaNahal (the Stream Cave) was the first cave to be discovered by archeologists and is the largest of the three.
-Eighty-four skeletons were found in the mouth of the cave and it is believed the cave was used as a place of burial.
+The Me’arat HaNahal (the Stream Cave) was the first cave discovered by archeologists and is the largest of the three.
+Eighty-four skeletons were found in the mouth of the cave and it is believed the cave was used as a burial place.
 Moreover, the team also found bone fragments and stone tools that are thought to be over 12,000 years old.
-In fact, a replica of a prehistoric skeleton now stands at the entrance to the cavern and demonstrates the ancient burial practices that would have taken place within the cave.
+A replica of a prehistoric skeleton now stands at the entrance to the cavern and demonstrates the ancient burial practices that would have taken place within the cave.

 Nahal Me’arot Nature Reserve: Other Activities

 Moreover, the Nahal Me’arot Nature Reserve boasts spectacular natural beauty and offers excellent hiking along rugged; rocky cliffs in the Carmel Mountains.
-After the winter rains in spring; the mountainside bursts into color with blooming wildflowers and boasts some spectacular panoramic vistas.
-A visitor’s center in the park is a good place to stop before setting off on a hike as you can find an array of information; guidebooks; and maps on the area.
+After the winter rains in spring, the mountainside bursts into color with blooming wildflowers and boasts some spectacular panoramic vistas.
+A visitor’s center in the park is an excellent place to stop before setting off on a hike, as you can find an array of information, guidebooks, and maps of the area.

 The Importance of Nahal Me’arot Nature Reserve